Official Rules for

 bench, or smashing it anywhere on the court or boards in a violent manner

 in an automatic 2:00 penalty.
 2nd offense 10 min misconduct.
 3rd game

 should have been the rule all along, but now we are publically addressing

 this issue and taking matters out of the ref's hands by making it an

-3. Offside rule has been modified.
-The old rule
+3. Offside has been eliminated.

 GAME SET UP

 in last two minute of game if the lead is two goals or

 less.
 On Saturday if tied, clock will stop at 30 seconds.